Learn more about our circles

 How We Gather:

-• We offer plenty of open playtime with water, soil, clay, plant-based art materials, books, and natural, open-ended toys
+• We offer plenty of open playtime with water, soil, clay, plant-based art materials, books, musical instruments, and natural, open-ended toys

 • We invite children into multicultural dance circles, collaborative games, musical merry-making, and imaginative exploration